DhirajMeenavilli/Projects/Journal/Notes and Occurances.md

 # Thoughts and Occurances

-## With Respect to the Consequences of Fat Tails in Statistical Consequences
+## With Respect to the Consequences of Fat Tails in Statistical Statements

 It may be that the very infrastructure on which we model may be wrong, and that far too many normality and modelability assumptions are made, and this may present a crack that has yet to be discovered, and requires only such a tail event to occur for it to blow up on us.
 Though it is always possible that rather everything is fine.